AITMAR-TAFE/SRUS-MA-Games-Hashmap/docs/assessment-tasks.md

 If your implementation did not fail, you must explain what changes you made to the original algorithm given by the senior developer to ensure that it did not fail.

-> The allocation of memory (stack) is called everytime (so 1000 times) in this situation, and python will stop my program so that i dont override memory
+> The allocation of memory (stack) is called every time a function is invoked (which happens recursively).
+Each time a function is called, a new frame is added to the stack, and when the function returns, the frame is removed.
+With deep recursion,  as in this case with 1000 elements, Python stops the programme to prevent memory overflow by exceeding the recursion limit.
+> The original algorithm caused elements to be unevenly distribut when the list was sorted because the pivot was chosen from the middle of the list.
+In a sorted list, this results in the one side of the partition being much larger than the other, causing deeper recursion.
-> So to fix this, even if list is sorted, i want the elements to be arranged more evenly between left and right, reducing the chance of recursion error.
+> To fix this, I modified the partitioning logic so that the list is split more evenly, even if it is already sorted.
+This reduces the likelihood of exceeding the recursion depth.
+However, because it's still a recursive algorithm, we can't fully remove the chance of a recursion error.

 Propose a fix to your sorting algorithm that fixes this issue.